Lucas-Kanade Optical Flow on The GPU#

 Compute optical flow from the smallest to largest pyramid level

-Store the current frame for use in the next frame
+Immediately cache the current frame for the next frame

 Note